John Drew Austin was a representative of the Leslie-Judge publishing company.

 John’s legal issues continued in 1924 and 1925.
 He faced embezzlement charges in California.

-In 1929, there were reports that he had escaped from Leavenworth, but prison officials denied that anyone had escaped.
+In 1929, there were reports that John had escaped from Leavenworth, but prison officials denied that anyone had escaped.

 No further information is available for John or for his family.